The image depicts a serene garden scene with lush greenery, rows of plants, and a greenhouse, set against a backdrop of trees and a clear blue sky.

 Accommodation

-In 2023, helpers stayed in a 16 foot bell tent with a nearby outdoor kitchen with a covered area.
-This received positive reviews and we will use this accommodation in 2024.
+Beginning in 2023, helpers stayed in a 16 foot bell tent with a nearby outdoor kitchen with a covered area.
+We have twin beds on frames in the bell tent.
+This received positive reviews and we will use this accommodation in 2025.
 Early or late in the season (April and October), when temperatures drop and a heated space is required, helpers will stay in a shared bedroom in our common house which has wood heat.

 The farm primarily uses rainwater collection and usually has gravity fed cold water at various residences.
 We have one indoor shower for us by the entire community (located in our common house) and a seasonal outdoor heated shower.
 We have several outdoor composting toilets (in separate buildings from the sleeping quarters), no indoor toilets on the farm.
 We receive great reviews about the food here--if you visit in the June-November period you'll have access to an abundance of amazing produce!
 We also do a lot of food preservation here, so we also have many types of dehydrated and canned goods available all year.
 Our kitchen is primarily vegan, although we do typically have farm eggs from our rescue poultry.
 We stock with a large inventory of dry goods including various beans/pulses/legumes, grains, flour (although we also have a grinder), pasta, herbs and seasonings, oils, cereals, vegan milk, and a variety of items like coconut milk and coffee.
 Most of what we purchase is organic.
 Visitors take turns cooking meals on a rotation schedule with others.
 There is cell phone reception on the farm although it can be spotty.
 There is good high speed wifi available in town at the local library for downloads, video etc.